 Medicines used to treat or prevent organ transplant rejection (immunosuppressants):

-- Such as Ciclosporin, everolimus, sirolimus, and tacrolimus
+- Such as ciclosporin, everolimus, sirolimus, tacrolimus and temsirolimus

 Medicines used to treat infections or tuberculosis

 - Such as erythromycin, clarithromycin, telithromycin or rifampicin

 Medicines used in the treatment of Human Immunodeficiency Virus (HIV):